umami-hep/salt/docs/configuration.md

     | ---------- | -------- | ----------------- | ------- |
     | GN3 No Aux | 8.9 it/s | 15.4 it/s         | 1.73x   |
     | GN3        | 6.4 it/s | 9.0  it/s         | 1.41x   |

+    Memory usage should be unaffected by compiling the model.
+    Please report any issues you may have

 ### Hyperparameter Optimisation